The self-management system Getting Things Done is designed to help users efficiently and punctually complete tasks using lists and calendars.

 Time Available

 How much time do you have right now?
 If you’re in the car and you’re 15 minutes away from your destination, you shouldn’t start a phone call that you know will take an hour of your time.
-A better choice might be to stop at the supermarket to cross some things off your shopping list.
+A better choice might be to stop at the supermarket to cross some things off your grocery list.

 Energy Available